 Gluten-free Lemon Poppy Seed Muffins are light and fluffy with bright citrus flavor!
 The poppy seeds add lots of great texture and the lemon icing boosts the tart lemon flavor!

-These lemony muffins are a fun change-up from the usual banana or blueberry muffin with their bright sunshiney flavor.
+These lemony muffins are a fun change-up from the usual gluten-free banana muffin or gluten-free blueberry muffin with their bright sunshiny flavor.
 As with my other muffins, even though they are gluten-free, they are still light and fluffy with a great texture!
-The poppy seeds don’t add much flavor but they sure are pretty!
+The poppy seeds don't add much flavor but they sure are pretty!
 I love the subtle crunch that they add!
-You don’t have to add the icing on top of the muffins, but if you love lemon flavor… well then, the icing is a must!
+You don't have to add the icing on top of the muffins, but if you love lemon flavor... well then, the icing is a must!

 Ingredients for Gluten-free Lemon Poppy Seed Muffins